Spectral-partitioned Kohn-Sham density functional theory: sp DFT Derivation

 With the non-interacting free energy $\mathcal{A}_{KS}$ defined, the total ensemble-KS free-energy $F_{KS}$ can be written as a functional of the DM $\hat{\rho}$ at temperature $\tau_e$ in an external potential $\hat{V}_{ie}(\{{\bf R}\})$

 where

-and $E_{xc}[n]$ is some exchange-correlation functional, here for brevity only a functional of the charge density $n$ but generalization to spin-polarized systems is straightforward. $\hat{V}_{ie}(\{{\bf R}\})$ is the electron-ion interaction potential operator that is allowed to be nonlocal in case core electrons are replaced by pseudopotentials.
+Above, $\hat{V}_{ie}(\{{\bf R}\})$ is the electron-ion interaction potential operator that is allowed to be nonlocal within each atomic sphere in case ions are replaced by pseudopotentials.
+In \eq{eq:hart000}, ${\bf T}$ denotes the set of periodic lattice translation vectors, and in \eq{eq:Vie}, the nuclear positions are expanded as ${\bf R} = {\bf T} + {\bf s}_i$, where ${\bf s_i}$ specify the positions of atoms within each unit cell.
+In \eq{eq:En0}, $F_{xc}[\hat{\rho},\tau_e]$ is the contribution of the electronic exchange and correlation (XC) to the free energy, which in general has explicit temperature dependence \cite{Karasiev_PRL1, Karasiev_PRL2, GDB_PRL}.
+Within the most commonly used approximations in KS-DFT \cite{PBE}, $F_{xc}$ is a functional of the diagonal elements of the DM only, i.e., charge density $n({\bf r})$ and its gradients, but XC functionals with explicit dependences on off-diagonal elements of the DM, such as hybrid exchange \cite{PBE0, HSE, Karasiev_hybrid} and meta-GGA \cite{metaGGA_PRL15, Karasiev_metaGGA} are becoming increasingly popular.

 The formalism developed in the following is general.
-However, for the sake of illustration, we will focus on the application to warm-dense matter, where an enormous number of partially occupied orbitals must be accounted for whose occupation probabilities $f_{{\bf k}n}$ are distributed according to the Fermi-Dirac (FD) statistics.
+However, for the sake of illustration, we will focus on application to warm-dense matter, where a large number of partially occupied orbitals must be accounted for whose occupation probabilities $f_{{\bf k}n}$ are distributed according to Fermi-Dirac (FD) statistics.
 Below, we derive the associated entropy function $S[\hat{\rho}] = S^{FD}[\hat{\rho}]$.
 Generalization to other statistical ensembles is straightforward.

-Let us thus start by formulating the expression for the ground-state ensemble-KS free-energy $\Omega_{KS}$.
-It can be obtained by constrained minimization of $F_{KS}$ with respect to $\hat{\rho}$, which involves the variational degrees of freedom $\{\psi_{{\bf k}n}\}$ and $\{f_{{\bf k}n}\}$
+Let us start by formulating the expression for the equilibrium ensemble-KS free-energy $\Omega_{KS}$.
+This can be obtained by constrained minimization of $F_{KS}$ with respect to $\hat{\rho}$, which involves the variational degrees of freedom $\{u_{{\bf k}n}\}$ and $\{f_{{\bf k}n}\}$

-Above, the second term on the right-hand side constrains the total number of electrons $N_e$, and the last term enforces orthonormalization of the KS wavefunctions, and $\mu$ and $\Lambda_{nm}^{\bf k}$ are the associated Lagrange multipliers.
+Above, the second term on the right-hand side constrains the total number of electrons $N_e$, the last term enforces orthonormalization of the KS wavefunctions, and $\mu$ and $\Lambda_{nm}^{\bf k}$ are the associated Lagrange multipliers.
+It should be noted that within this formulation, no constraints are imposed on the XC potential to be multiplative and local.
+Hence, for XC functionals that depend explicitly on off-diagonal elements of the DM, such as meta-GGA and hybrid-exchange, the above procedure leads to semi-local or nonlocal XC potentials, which result in self-consistent Hamiltonians that belong to the generalized-KS framework \cite{GKSPNAS, GarrickPRX}.
+Inclusion of potential constraints that enforce rigorous KS mapping to fictitious non-interacting systems in a self-consistent optimized effective potential (OEP) \cite{Gorling05} are not considered in the present work.
+While spectral partitioning can in principle provide a powerful way to simplify the OEP integro-differential equations, the tools developed in this work are not immediately applicable to that problem.